 If cloud-native technologies and containers are on your radar, you’ve likely encountered Docker and Kubernetes and might be wondering how they relate to each other.
-In a nutshell, they are complementary and, in part, overlapping technologies to create, manage, and operate containers.
+Is it Kubernetes vs Docker or Kubernetes and Docker—or both?

-Think of containers as the packaging for microservices that separate the content from its environment – the underlying operating system and infrastructure.
-Just like shipping containers revolutionized the transportation industry, Docker containers disrupted software.
-A standard Docker container can run anywhere, on a personal computer (for example, PC, Mac, Linux), in the cloud, on local servers, and even on edge devices.
+Think of containers as standardized packaging for microservices with all the needed application code and dependencies inside.
+Creating these containers is the domain of Docker.
+A container can run anywhere, on a laptop, in the cloud, on local servers, and even on edge devices.

 What is Docker?

 Just as people use Xerox as shorthand for paper copies and say “Google” instead of internet search, Docker has become synonymous with containers.